Tuning

 # overwritten by: SWAGGER_UI_ENABLE

-swagger_ui_enable = true
+swagger_ui_enable = false

 Password Hashing

 Values for password hashing are probably the most important ones to tune overall.
 They do not only dictate resource usage, but also the strength and security of password hashes.
 The password hashing will always be the limiting factor, at least as long as not all of your users use Webauthn-only accounts.
 This book, as well as the Admin UI, have dedicated sections and utilities for these values.
-Just keep in mind to tune them properly.
+Keep in mind to tune them properly.

 [hashing]